-- When instantiating the maximum number of VFs in NSX-T, adding a Transport Node afterwards might fail due to timeout. - Configuring the NSX-T Virtual Distributed Switch uplink port might fail when SR-IOV is enabled in the PF. - When configured for NSX-T, ENS, and VXLAN, heavy traffic might cause pings to fail.
-Setting LFC for PF might fail. - Excessive VF reset might cause multicast ping from VF to fail. - TCP traffic on VMs might be be interrupted if PF undergoes a reset. - The output of the PTP signal might have an incorrect period than the one configured. - Received packets with incorrect length can generate alarms in VMware ESXi.
+- Using Native Mode and ENS Mode ICEN driver with the latest DDP can cause queue configuration issues. - When instantiating the maximum number of VFs in NSX-T, adding a Transport Node afterwards might fail due to timeout. - Configuring the NSX-T Virtual Distributed Switch uplink port might fail when SR-IOV is enabled in the PF. - Setting LFC for PF might fail. - Excessive VF reset might cause multicast ping from VF to fail. - The output of the PTP signal might have an incorrect period than the one configured. - Received packets with incorrect length can generate alarms in VMware ESXi.
 These alarms can be ignored.
-Please following article for more details: https://kb.vmware.com/s/article/83627 - When configuring a switch to use IEEE LLDP version for DCB, the PF host driver is unable to change the CEE LLDP version for DCB, even if the switch is configured for CEE LLDP. - When running Release 2.2 NVM drivers on Release 3.2 NVMs, users might encounter warning messages regarding Null pointer errors.
+See the following article for more details: https://kb.vmware.com/s/article/83627 - When configuring a switch to use IEEE LLDP version for DCB, the PF host driver is unable to change the CEE LLDP version for DCB, even if the switch is configured for CEE LLDP. - When running Release 2.2 NVM drivers on Release 3.2 NVMs, users might encounter warning messages regarding Null pointer errors.
 These are expected warnings when running older drivers on newer NVMs. - When entering the Pause Parameter via the CLI, related configurations in quick or rapid succession could cause a configuration failure or unexpected results.
 In NSX-T 3.1.0, a Guest Virtual Machine associated with ENS NSX-T Virtual Distributed Switch (NVDS) might experience guest operating system kernel panic when receiving TCP traffic with VXLAN overlay.
 VMware ESX 7.0 operating system with NSX-T 3.1.0 might experience a kernel panic (also known as PSOD) when changing NUMA node in NSX-T Virtual distributed switch.
 Rebooting a Red Hat 8.2 Linux VF VM multiple times might cause traffic to stop on that VF.A VLAN tag is not inserted automatically when DCB PFC is enabled on an interface.
 This might cause RDMA issues if no VLAN is configured. - Workaround: Since PFC for icen is VLAN-based, create a VLAN tag for DCB to be fully operational.
 After a PF Reset, Windows VF traffic might fail.